 Made clean again: For this line I plan to bring in a dryer sheet.
 They have a strong scent and tie to laundry but are safe enough the kids can pass it around to feel and smell the dryer sheet.
 Another idea would be to bring in Febreze fresh laundry scent.

 Life to be as clean: Bring in hand sanitizer to show one way we can clean our bodies.
-The kids can have a small squirt of hand sanitizer (pass the bottle and let the teachers help).
+The kids can have a small bottle of hand sanitizer (pass the bottle and let the teachers help).
 As a substitute in a pinch, you can also use baby wipes!

 Earth right after rain: I’ll bring in a globe I happen to already have as part of my boys’ bedroom decor.
 I got my globe at Target, and I love it!
 But, you can skip this one if you don’t have a globe already, but it can be a fun visual to bring in of the earth.
 You could also simply print a picture of the earth.